step-chen/atlassian-dc-mcp-go/README.md

 ## Permissions

 Each service (Jira, Confluence, Bitbucket) supports fine-grained permission controls:
-- `read`: Allows read operations (default: true)
+- `read`: Allows read operations (always available, cannot be disabled)
 - `write`: Allows write operations (default: false)

-When a service is configured with `read: false`, all endpoints for that service will be disabled.
+Read operations are always available and cannot be disabled.
+Write operations must be explicitly enabled by setting `write: true` in the configuration.

 When a service is configured with `write: false`, only read endpoints will be available.
+When a service is configured with `write: true`, both read and write endpoints will be available.

 Permissions are validated at startup and services with invalid configurations will be disabled.